IBE160/SG-Lotte/docs/sprint-artifacts/2-3-ai-driven-weekly-plan-adaptation-logic.md

 *   The AI logic for processing data and generating plans should reside in `backend/app/services/ai_plan_generator.py` or a new dedicated service.

 #### General Notes
 *   This is a backend-heavy story.
-The weekly plan adaptation is triggered by a Vercel Cron Job making a request to a protected `POST /plans/trigger-adaptation` endpoint.
+The weekly plan adaptation is triggered by a Vercel Cron Job making a request to a protected `POST /plans/trigger-adaptation` endpoint, as detailed in the workflows.
 [Source: docs/sprint-artifacts/tech-spec-epic-2.md#workflows-and-sequencing]
-*   The AI prompt engineering will be critical to the success of this feature.
-The prompt should include the user's original plan, their adherence and difficulty feedback from the logs, and a request to generate a new, adapted plan for the upcoming week.
+*   Effective AI prompt engineering will be critical for this feature's success.
+The prompt should meticulously include the user's original plan, their adherence and difficulty feedback from the logs, and a clear request for a new, adapted plan for the upcoming week.
+This aligns with the AI service's operational guidelines.
 [Source: docs/sprint-artifacts/tech-spec-epic-2.md#workflows-and-sequencing]
-*   The process should be robust and handle potential errors gracefully, implementing retry mechanisms with exponential backoff for OpenAI API calls.
+*   The process should be robust and handle potential errors gracefully, implementing retry mechanisms with exponential backoff for OpenAI API calls to ensure system reliability and fault tolerance.
 [Source: docs/sprint-artifacts/tech-spec-epic-2.md#reliability-availability]

 ---